floooh/kc85.zig/IMPLEMENTATION.md

 This loading happens through Zig's standard library, which provides a very handy function to load an entire file into an adhoc-allocated memory buffer.
-If loading the ROM dump fails, a warning will be shown, the module and no module will be inserted.
+If loading the ROM dump fails, a warning will be shown, and no module will be inserted.
 Note the somewhat awkward way error handling block:

 ```zig